Microsoft Power Automate vs UiPath

 Pros

-- Powerful visual workflow designer with low-code/no-code capabilities
+- Powerful visual designer with minimal coding requirements

 Cons